WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you update pages and posts, WordPress begins to store new revisions for the content in its database.
-You can see these displayed in a Revisions list below the content editor …
+As soon as you save a page or post, WordPress begins to store new post revisions in its database.
+These appear in a Revisions list below your content editor …

-(Post Editor section – Viewing the WordPress revisions box)
+(Post Editor screen – View the WordPress post revisions list)

 Autosave and revisions are no doubt features that help create a more effective workflow.
-If you write a lot of content, however, over time the number of revisions can start to build up.
+If you write and edit a lot of content, however, the revisions can start building up.
 This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

-Fortunately, there are several WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.
-Here are a few:
+The good news is that there are a number of free WordPress plugins available that can help you manage your revisions and reduce the size of your WordPress database.
+Here are a few of these:

 Better Delete Revision